Learn how to find homeschool materials that are affordable or even free.

 Use the Power of Video

 Movies are popular and powerful because they cause the viewer to feel emotions that they will remember along with the plot.
 Films set in the past can help students better understand how people lived, what they wore, and how they spoke during that time period.
-Learn more about using movies in your homeschool in this Study American History with Movies post.
+Learn more about using movies in your homeschool in this Study American History with Movies post and get extensive lists of vetted movies for your teens.

 YouTube and Amazon Prime are virtual treasure troves of documentaries and non-fiction learning videos.
 Just make sure to vet the sources first to ensure that they are not extremely biased or inaccurate.